dutscher/trialstrackmap/HOW-TO-UPDATE.md

     * scale down to 320x320 (world 2, see in "./database/media/gfx.json" which dimension u need)
     * save image as jpg, the name should be "./map/trackmap.2.180224.path.min.jpg"
   * hide group layer "track path" and save .psd
-* Paintjobs
-  * TODO: maybe a generated task will do this

 ## 4.Deployment into trackmap-gfx repo
 * Commit the image changes and push to master